Ultimate Guide: What to Do With Kids When School Is Closed (2026–2027 School Year)

 Drop-in idea: Stages Chicago Day-Off Camps (Lincoln Park; kids 3+) or Purple Monkey (Bucktown).

-Veterans Day – Nov 11, 2025 (Tuesday)
+Election Day, observed in lieu of Veterans Day – Nov 3, 2026 (Tuesday)

-Take a trip to the Pritzker Military Museum or make thank-you cards for local veterans.
+CPS closes so schools can serve as polling places.
+Talk to kids about how voting works, then head to the Pritzker Military Museum or make thank-you cards for local veterans.

 Drop-in idea: Day Off Camp (Uptown, Chase Park; kids 4+) or Kids Science Lab (Multiple Locations; ages 2–12).

-Thanksgiving Break – Nov 26–28, 2025 (Wed–Fri)
+Thanksgiving Break – Nov 26–27, 2026 (Thu–Fri)

 Thursday: Family games and parade watching.